Funeral directors to the Royal Household: History

 It is not known when the Royal Household of the Sovereign of the United Kingdom began to employ privately owned and commercially operated funeral directors' companies.
 In the early 19th century, the royal undertakers were the family business of William Banting of St. James’s Street, London.
-The Banting family conducted the funerals of King George III in 1820, King George IV in 1830, the Duke of Gloucester in 1834, the Duke of Wellington in 1852, Prince Albert in 1861, Prince Leopold in 1884, Queen Victoria in 1901, and King Edward VII in 1910.
+The Banting family conducted the funerals of King George III in 1820, King George IV in 1830, Prince William Frederick, Duke of Gloucester and Edinburgh in 1834, Arthur Wellesley, 1st Duke of Wellington in 1852, Prince Albert in 1861, Prince Leopold in 1884, Queen Victoria in 1901, and King Edward VII in 1910.
 The royal undertaking warrant for the Banting family ended in 1928 with the retirement of William Westport Banting.

 After the Banting family had ceased to operate as royal funeral directors in 1928, several society undertaking firms lobbied for the warrant.
 It was finally awarded to the socially and politically well-connected Sir Harold Vaughan Kenyon, who also served six terms as Mayor of Paddington.
 His company had been established in 1880 by his father, James Harold Kenyon (1841-91) and was incorporated under the name of J. H. Kenyon Ltd in 1899.
-It was this company which oversaw the funerals of King George VI in 1952, Queen Mary in 1953, and Sir Winston Churchill in 1965.
+It was this company which oversaw the funerals of George VI in 1952, Queen Mary in 1953, and Sir Winston Churchill in 1965.
 The company's chief embalmer during this period was Desmond Henley.
 Another London firm, William Garstin, not J H Kenyon, assisted with the funeral arrangements for King George V.

 In 1991, the royal undertaking warrant passed to Leverton & Sons, a 200-year-old family owned and operated firm of funeral directors.
 Leverton & Sons was established in St Pancras in 1763 by Devonshire carpenter John Leverton.
 In 1888, the business moved to Eversholt Street in Camden, north London, where its headquarters remain.
-In 2007 company director Clive Leverton explained the mode of appointment to The Telegraph. "'There is no written contract,' he said.
+In 2007 company director Clive Leverton explained the mode of appointment to The Daily Telegraph. "'There is no written contract,' he said.
 'It is just a handshake really.'"

 In 1997 Leverton & Sons assisted with the repatriation of the body of Diana, Princess of Wales.
 The company also organised the funerals of Queen Elizabeth The Queen Mother in 2002, Princess Margaret in 2002, Baroness Thatcher in 2013, Prince Philip, Duke of Edinburgh in 2021 and Queen Elizabeth II in 2022, where they were assisted in Scotland by William Purves Funeral Directors of Edinburgh.